 After you hit search, we will show you all of the listings corresponding to your website.
 Our report pulls from all the main local indexing platforms, which are authority resources with the most impact to your Local SEO relevance.
 We will then display any and all inconsistencies it finds.

 If you do find an inconsistency, keep track of them on your own and make a note to correct that NAP as soon as possible.
 This may require contacting the owners of the website where your incorrect NAP information is posted.

-Moz local works to post all of the best results, but the results are limited to the top indexing platforms.
+Our reports post all of the best results, but the results are limited to the top indexing platforms.
 If you have citations on lesser sources, you need to check those manually.
 If you do want to search for this automatically, we have created a citation audit and cleanup service to do a comprehensive search for you.